phalcon/documentation/docs/autoload.md

 difficult.
 If however, your application does not have that many components, there is no reason why you cannot use this method of autoloading components.

+As of 5.15, if a class-map entry points to a file that does not exist, the loader no longer reports the class as loaded.
+It falls through to the namespace and directory strategies, giving them a chance to resolve the class.
+Previously the missing file was reported as loaded, short-circuiting those strategies and surfacing as a `class not found` fatal.

 The `setClasses()` method also accepts a second parameter `merge`.
 By default, it is `false`.
 You can however set it to `true` when having multiple calls to `setClasses()` so that the class definitions are merged.